-

 Is it possible for target companies to provide financial assistance?

-It is possible for target companies to provide financial assistance, subject to the lending restrictions applicable to all companies in Taiwan – Taiwan’s Company Law prohibits a company from lending funds to its shareholders or any others unless (i) there are business transactions between the companies or firms, or (ii) there is a need for short-term financing between the companies or firms provided that the amount of such short-term financing does not exceed 40% of the lender’s net value.
+It is possible for target companies to provide assistance to the acquirer to purchase its own shares.
+In general, when the target companies consider whether to provide financial assistance and the forms of such assistance, the directors of the target company must exercise duty of care as a good administrator to the company and shareholders, and they must pay close attention to potential conflicts of interest.
+Also, for any assistance that involves lending of the target company’s funds, such assistance is subject to the lending restrictions applicable to all companies in Taiwan—Taiwan’s Company Law prohibits a company from lending funds to its shareholders or any others unless: (a) there are business transactions between the companies, or (b) there is a need for short-term financing between the companies, provided that the amount of such short-term financing does not exceed 40% of the lender’s net value.
 In addition, for public companies, the restrictions under the Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies would apply.
 For example, a public company or its subsidiaries cannot loan an amount exceeding 10% of the net value of the borrowing enterprise.

 -